Blog post

 Illustration: Workflow System | Choosing The Right Platform

 A workflow system is a platform that combines several discrete workflow tools into one cohesive application that automates processes involving both machine and human tasks, usually in a linear sequence.
+These automated processes enhance compliance, improve efficiency, and reduce errors in business workflows.
 However, task sequences can also be dynamic and/or run in parallel depending on actions taken or the needs of the process.
 Workflows can integrate with existing systems using APIs, allowing administrators to connect and push/pull data between applications as part of workflow processes.

 What Should Workflow Systems Include?